yashkotadia/FlapPy-Bird-RL-Q-Learning-Bot/README.md

 The learning rate is a constant 0.7

 ### Rewards
-##### Score Point: 1, a reward of 1 is allocated for scoring a point.
+Score Point: 1, a reward of 1 is allocated for scoring a point.
-##### Die: -10, punishes the model for crash
+Die: -10, punishes the model for crash.
-##### Upper Pipe Crash: -15, penalises the last jump that led to a crash into the upper pipe.
+Upper Pipe Crash: -15, penalises the last jump that led to a crash into the upper pipe.
 This is done to overcome the tendency of the model to hit the upper pipe.

 ### Epsilon-Greedy Q-Learning
-##### It is used to adjust the exploitation-exploration component.
+It is used to adjust the exploitation-exploration component.
-##### The algorithm starts with exploration which over time is converted to exploitation
+The algorithm starts with exploration which over time is converted to exploitation.

 ### Reversal of list of Experience Tuples
-##### The list of experience tuples is reversed during updation of Q-Table
+The list of experience tuples is reversed during updation of Q-Table.
-##### This enables a faster propagation of Q-Values across the table
+This enables a faster propagation of Q-Values across the table.
-##### The list of experience tuples starts with the first action being taken and ends with the last.
+The list of experience tuples starts with the first action being taken and ends with the last.
-##### If the updation occurs in the reverse manner, the future data is updated first.
+If the updation occurs in the reverse manner, the future data is updated first.
-##### Hence, during the processing of past data, the values of recently updated tuple allows for faster propagation of Q-values across the table.
+Hence, during the processing of past data, the values of recently updated tuple allows for faster propagation of Q-values across the table.

 ### Discretisation
-##### Divide the screen into grids of size n, hence n is the size of each discrete pixel group.
+Divide the screen into grids of size n, hence n is the size of each discrete pixel group.
-##### Discretisation = 4 gives the best result on the game.
-Probable explantation would be that the game advances by 4 pixels in each episode
+Discretisation = 4 gives the best result on the game.
+Probable explantation would be that the game advances by 4 pixels in each episode.

 ## Results